pacman82/force-send-sync/Readme.md

 ## Reasons not to use this crate

-If you should not know what `Send` and `Sync` means this crate is likely not what you are looking for.
-Usecases for this are extremly rare.
-This crate is unlikely to solve your problem and much more likely to turn the problem you have into a much messier one.
+Usecases for this crate are extremly rare.
+If you have a compiler error which mentions types not being `Send` and `Sync` and you do not understand precisly what is wrong and how to fix it, this crate is unlikely to solve it.
+It will only turn your compile time problem into a much messier one which might only show itself at runtime, occasionally.

 ## Reasons to use this crate

-* You have a type which `Send` and/or `Sync` but the compiler does not know it.
+* You have a type which is actually `Send` and/or `Sync` but the compiler does not know it.
 Further you can not implement these yourself, because the code lives Upstream (maybe you could contribute there?).
 * You have a really weird situation there safety of these depends on configuration read at runtime and you need a way to promote safety of types.